-In October 2013, the USC School of Social Work and the Viterbi School of Engineering hosted an event for faculty in social work who were interested in technology and faculty in engineering who were interested in social problems.
-It was here that Eric Rice and Milind Tambe first met.
-They shared a mutual research interest in social network influence problems.
+In October 2013, the USC School of Social Work (now the USC Suzanne Dworak-Peck School of Social Work) and the Viterbi School of Engineering hosted an event for faculty in social work who were interested in technology and faculty in engineering who were interested in social problems.
+At this event, Dr. Eric Rice and Dr. Milind Tambe connected and discovered their mutual research interest in social network influence problems.